Edwin Smith Papyrus

+It is unique among the surviving Egyptian medical papyri because it presents a rational and scientific approach to medicine in ancient Egypt and avoids prescribing magic.
+This copy dates to Dynasties 16–17 of the Second Intermediate Period in ancient Egypt, c.
+1600 BCE but the original may date from the Old Kingdom.

+Papyrus

-The Edwin Smith papyrus is a scroll 4.68 meters or 15.3 feet in length.
+The papyrus is a scroll 4.68 meters or 15.3 feet in length.
 The recto (front side) has 377 lines in 17 columns, while the verso (backside) has 92 lines in five columns.
 Aside from the fragmentary outer column of the scroll, the remainder of the papyrus is intact, although it was cut into one-column pages some time in the 20th century.
 It is written right-to-left in hieratic, the Egyptian cursive form of hieroglyphs, in black ink with explanatory glosses in red ink.
 The vast majority of the papyrus is concerned with trauma and surgery, with short sections on gynaecology and cosmetics on the verso.
 On the recto side, there are 48 cases of injury.
 Each case details the type of the injury, examination of the patient, diagnosis and prognosis, and treatment.
 The verso side consists of eight magic spells and five prescriptions.
 The spells of the verso side and two incidents in Case 8 and Case 9 are the exceptions to the practical nature of this medical text.
 Generic spells and incantations may have been used as a last resort in terminal cases.